ks0n/ubsh/README.md

 # ubsh
-UnBloated (or Undefined Behavior...) shell.
+UnBloated (or Undefined Behavior, or Unlike Bash...) shell.
 A small and lightweight non-POSIX shell.